Joiry/HSL_Carp/Shell_Intro_01.md

 * A shell interprets commands you type, it does many of the things you'd normall do with a mouse using a graphical user interface (GUI), such as moving and copying files.
 * Learning to use the shell requires more up front effort, but in the long term can save you time
   * Most of the commands are cryptically short, but are often abbreviations of some sort
-* Many commonly used bioinformatics programs and tools are written on Unix systems
+* Many commonly used bioinformatics programs and tools are written on Unix style systems
   * You'll get the most power out of these tools when you are access them in their native environment
   * Web and GUI interfaces exist for a number of tools, but rarely offer the full range of options available to them
 * The shell is how you access powerful compute clusters like UNC's *Longleaf* system.
+  * The cluster hardware offers more compute power and memory than your local machine
   * You can use the shell to automate some tasks
   * Its through the shell you can submit large computation tasks to the system's queue